HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 $$ GoogolPlex \cdot 1000 \cdot 100 + 27 + 4 + 100 \cdot 1000000 $$

-which he called "GooglePlexilliardenSeptillion" and appended to his list.
+I suggested to name the number Rachel[^1] in honor of his mother, but Benjamin replied: "This is not a good name for a number".
+So we went with "GooglePlexilliardenSeptillion" and appended it to his list.

 While gigantically large numbers fascinated him clearly most, he also had a considerable fun at solving arithmetic puzzles ($$5x7, 9x12$$), and